HailNail/test-spa-products/README.md

 - Next.js (React + SSR/SSG)
 - Redux Toolkit + TypeScript
 - Tailwind CSS + shadcn
-- Pexels API (for product images)
 - DummyJSON API (for demo products)
 - Framer Motion (animations)
 - GitHub Pages deployment ready

 The app is SPA-ready with search, filters, favorites, and dynamic product addition.

-It integrates public APIs (DummyJSON + Pexels) and demonstrates state management with Redux Toolkit.
+It integrates public APIs (DummyJSON) and demonstrates state management with Redux Toolkit.

 Can be deployed easily to GitHub Pages, Vercel, or Netlify.